Nexmo/nexmo-developer/_documentation/en/messages/concepts/whatsapp.md

 ## Using existing WhatsApp Business Number

-If you already have a WhatsApp Business Number and would like to use that number with the Vonage Messages API you can the [WhatsApp Product](https://www.nexmo.com/products/messages/whatsapp) page has more details about how to get started using WhatsApp with Vonage.
+If you already have a WhatsApp Business Number and would like to use that number with the Vonage Messages API, you can see the [WhatsApp Product](https://www.nexmo.com/products/messages/whatsapp) page has more details about how to get started using WhatsApp with Vonage.

 > **NOTE:** Once a WhatsApp number is integrated with the API it cannot be used in the mobile app.